iterative/dvc.org/content/docs/use-cases/versioning-data-and-model-files/index.md

 DVC metafiles such as `dvc.yaml` and `.dvc` files serve as placeholders to track data files and directories (among other purposes).
 They point to specific data contents in the <abbr>cache</abbr>, providing the ability to store multiple data versions out-of-the-box.
 Full-fledged
 [version control](https://git-scm.com/book/en/v2/Getting-Started-About-Version-Control)
-is left for Git and its hosting platforms (e.g. GitHub, GitLab) to handle.
-These are designed for source code versioning however, and thus ill-equipped to support data science needs.
-That's where DVC comes in: with its built-in data
-<abbr>cache</abbr>, reproducible [pipelines](/doc/start/data-pipelines), among
-several other novel features (see [Get Started](/doc/start/) for a primer.)
+is left for Git to handle, however.